MARTIMM/gnome-gtk3/Design-docs/Design.md

   * .set-native-object()
   * .get-native-object()
   * .is-valid()
-* Use Method::Also to have several names for methods
+* Use Method::Also to have several names for methods.
+Later on, the other methods can be deprecated.
+* I have noticed that True and False can be used on int32 typed values.
+The G_TYPE_BOOLEAN (Gtk) or gboolean (Glib C) are defined as int32.
+Therefore, in these cases, True and False can be used in the examples and documentation instead of 0 or 1.

 # Interface using modules